 How can you stand up to the tobacco industry?

 On April 1, you can participate in Take Down Tobacco National Day of Action!

 Take Down Tobacco, a fresh take on Kick Butts Day, is the Campaign for Tobacco-Free Kids’ signature platform for empowering people to speak out against the tobacco industry.

 - Raise awareness of the problem of tobacco use

-- Encourage youth to reject the tobacco industry’s deceptive marketing and stay tobacco-free
+- Encourage youth to pledge reject the tobacco industry’s deceptive marketing and stay tobacco-free

-- Urge elected officials to take action to protect kids from tobacco
+- Urge leaders to take action to protect kids from tobacco

 - Plan events or social media with #TakeDownTobacco